 When you work with multiple firms, speed becomes the goal and often trumps quality.
-I have seen throughout my experience that the motivation to satisfy clients’ business needs drastically decreases if we know the client has other companies working on the same position.
+I have seen throughout my experience that the motivation to satisfy clients’ business needs drastically decreases if we know the client has other companies working in the same position.
 Some could think the competition would increase motivation, but for most, it is the opposite.
 When working primarily off of speed, it is easy to ignore the most important aspects, such as candidate engagement, candidate experience, clarity of opportunity for all parties, etc.

 There are times and situations when using more than one recruitment firm can make sense.
-However, it is highly dependent on position, skillset and supply/demand.
+However, it is highly dependent on position, skillset, and supply/demand.
 Companies that need to fill entry to mid-level roles can benefit from the contingent model because, in most cases, organizations need to see as many candidates as possible in order to find the best one.
-Exclusive partnerships provide more value when you are filling critical leadership and senior level roles because this process requires more time and up-front investment.
+Exclusive partnerships provide more value when you are filling critical leadership and senior-level roles because this process requires more time and up-front investment.
 These partnerships allow firms to fully comprehend business objectives and vision, which increases the ability to attract the right person, ensuring longer-term success.

 Spotlight on Life Sciences

 For an example of where exclusive partnerships are key, look no further than the Life Sciences industry.
-With the continuous change driving demand for specific skill sets ranging from leadership in regulatory affairs, data analytics and general operations, there becomes more of a pressing need to invest in a specialized firm to find the right talent.
+With the continuous change driving demand for specific skill sets ranging from leadership in regulatory affairs, data analytics, and general operations, there becomes more of a pressing need to invest in a specialized firm to find the right talent.

 In the last year, the COVID-19 pandemic has brought new attention to the skills gap currently affecting the Life Sciences industry.
 Leaders who were seen as lacking the skill and ability to adapt and execute quickly found themselves out of a job.
-This led to numerous replacement openings for senior roles, including C-suite and board level positions.
+This led to numerous replacement openings for senior roles, including C-suite and board-level positions.

 To compound these talent shortages, scientific organizations are seeing an influx in investment.
 This has led to an increase in start-ups and new players in the scene, most of which are hungry to hire leaders who can drive change and growth quickly.
 On the flip side, job seekers are also monitoring this investment in the space and, in turn, are demanding higher compensation.